Unavailability Handling¶

 Allow requests | User experience priority |

-The failure mode only applies to infrastructure errors.
-These exceptions always propagate regardless of failure mode:
+The on_unavailable mode only applies to infrastructure errors.
+These exceptions always propagate regardless of mode:

 RateLimitExceeded— Rate limit violated (business logic)ValidationError— Invalid configuration (user error)